Mehi-s/watermelon-scorer/README.md

-Great and funny idea!
-Your project **"watermelon-scorer"** has both practical value and a fun, viral potential.
-Here's how you can make it **clearer, more impressive**, and **more professional**—while keeping the humor.

----

-## 🔥 Improved Project Description (README Draft)

 ### 🥇 Watermelon Scorer – Know Before You Cut!

 A fun and practical machine learning project to **predict the inside color of a watermelon** (red or white) using only an **image of the uncut watermelon** 🍉✨.